 - Skills simulation

-I am and aspiring qualitative researcher.
-I have recently completed my Professional Doctorate in Advanced Healthcare Practice at Cardiff University.
+Tina is an aspiring qualitative researcher.
+She has recently completed her Professional Doctorate in Advanced Healthcare Practice at Cardiff University.

 'An Interpretative Phenomenological Analysis of Midwives’ Experiences of Promoting Normal Birth in an Alongside Midwife Unit in the United Kingdom'

-I have been a qualified midwife since 1985 and have considerable experience in all aspects of midwifery practice in both acute and community settings.
+Tina has been a qualified midwife since 1985 and has considerable experience in all aspects of midwifery practice in both acute and community settings.

-During my career I have gained experience of co-ordinating delivery suits, caring for women experiencing complex pregnancy and birth; managing antenatal clinics and fulfilling the role of the community midwife, caring for women experiencing uncomplicated pregnancy and birth and facilitating home births.
-The majority of my clinical midwifery practice was undertaken in inner London.
+During her career Tina has gained experience of co-ordinating delivery suits, caring for women experiencing complex pregnancy and birth; managing antenatal clinics and fulfilling the role of the community midwife, caring for women experiencing uncomplicated pregnancy and birth and facilitating home births.
+The majority of Tina's clinical midwifery practice was undertaken in inner London.